Southeastern Native Species

 • Bloom window: Early–mid summer.

-• Habit: Upright, compact, clumping perennial.
+• Habit: Upright, clumping perennial.